saucelabs/sauce-docs/docs/visual-testing.md

 Know exactly where and what has changed so that you can deliver a consistent and intuitive user experience.

-Sauce Labs Visual Testing stands for:
+Sauce Visual Testing stands for:

 <div className="box-wrapper" markdown="1">
 <div className="box box1 card">